-Walking through a farmers market gives you so much inspiration when you are planning a meal.
-Actually, you don’t have to be planning a meal.
-Something wonderful happens as you wander from vendor to vendor.
+Walking through a farmers market can give you inspiration when you are planning a meal.
+Actually you don’t have to be thinking about planning a meal, something wonderful just happens as you wander from vendor to vendor.
 Food starts talking to you, not literally, of course.
-How can you pass perfectly trimmed loin lamb chops.
-You have to buy them.
+I’m sure it has happened to you.
+How can you pass perfectly trimmed loin lamb chops and not buy them.

-From there on the inspiration starts.
-Glossy purple-black eggplants are further down and you know…baba ganoush.
-Very red bell peppers come next…roasted of course.
-Excitement gains as your meal is insight.
-Off to the market for pita and some stuffed grape leaves and it’s totally complete.
-It is going to be a Mediterranean dinner.
+From there on the inspiration continues.
+Glossy purple-black eggplants are further down the row and you think about baba ganoush.
+Very red bell peppers come next and roasted peppers come to mind.
+Excitement gains as your meal plan starts coming together.
+Off to the market for pita bread, some stuffed grape leaves and the idea for a meal is complete.
+It is going to be a Mediterranean Grilled Lamb dinner.

 Mediterranean Grilled Lamb

 Lamb chops have so much flavor on their own that little needs to be done to them.
 I sprinkled them with salt, pepper, garlic powder and onion powder.
 I drizzled them with olive oil and topped them with rough chopped fresh oregano, rosemary and thyme and let them sit about 30 minutes.
 I placed them on a hot grill, herb side up and covered the grill.
 We like lamb chops rare so I let them cook for 3 to 4 minutes until they had nice grill marks.
 I turned them and let them cook for another 3 to 4 minutes.
 The fresh herbs imparted a great flavor as they cooked.